Amit-DataAnalyst/Project/README.md

 # Project
-This repository is related to the project on Power BI
+This repository is related to the project on Power BI for Uber data Analytics